History of Present Illness:

 Vital Signs & Physical Exam:

 Vital signs are normal.
-Physical exam is also normal
+Physical exam is also normal with no rales or wheezes or even rhonchi

 What is the most likely diagnosis?

-• A) PE
+• A) Pulmonary embolism

 • B) Pulmonary endometriosis

-• C) Fungal pneumonia
+• C) Bacterial pneumonia

-• D) Viral pneumonia
+• D) Fungal pneumonia

 SCROLL DOWN FOR ANSWERS & 1-MINUTE CONSULT